samyouel84/mistral-chat/README.md

     ```

 3. Set up your configuration:
-    - Copy the `.env.example` file to `.env`:
+    - Copy the `.config.example` file to `.config`:
     ```sh
-    cp .env.example .env
+    cp .config.example .config
     ```
-    - Edit the `.env` file and add your Mistral API key:
+    - Edit the `.config` file and add your Mistral API key:
     ```
     MISTRAL_API_KEY=your_api_key_here
     MISTRAL_MODEL=mistral-medium  # Optional, remove this line to use default model